-The assignment was to use technology to improve the well-being of a specific person, in this case a 'preacher of an uncommon religion'.
-We let his audience reflect on their worldview by confronting them with it, which opened up discussions that would usually remain closed.
+Can you use technology to improve the well-being of someone with very controversial ideas?
+We let this person's audience reflect on their own worldviews concerning population growth, and opened up discussions that would usually remain closed.

 - clientMaster Design for Interaction